PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 16:12:55
+Last updated: 2024-04-19 16:13:28
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby